lhc1224/Cross-View-AG/README.md

 ### Train <a name="61"></a>
 You can download the pretrained model from [ [Google Drive](https://drive.google.com/file/d/16OYi8kAxHosfCo8E4gmFIhwemW1FaCEB/view?usp=sharing) | [Baidu Pan](https://pan.baidu.com/s/1HbsvNctWd6XLXFcbIoq1ZQ) (xjk5) ], then move it to the `models` folder
-To train the OSAD-Net_ijcai model, run `run_os_ad.py` with the desired model architecture:
+To train the Cross-View-AG model, run `train.py` with the desired model architecture:
 ```bash
  python train.py  --save_path save_model --batch_size 14   --gpu 0
 ```